puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 Cool, it looks like there are several matches for Graphite.
 For this quest, use Daniel Werdermann's module: `dwerder-graphite`.

-Among the available modules, the Forge includes two categories of reviewed modules.
+It's also a good time to take a look at the [Puppet Forge](http://forge.puppetlabs.com) website.
+While the `puppet module serach` tool can be good to quickly locate a module, the Forge website makes it much easier to search, read documentation, and find a module's source code.
+Note that among the available modules, the Forge includes two categories of pre-reviewed modules.
 **Puppet Approved** modules adhere to a set of Puppet Labs specifications for style, documentation, and semantic versioning, along with other best practices standards. **Puppet Supported** modules are rigorously tested for compatibility with Puppet Enterprise and are fully supported by Puppet Labs.